DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 ~~Otherwise it *should* work as it is.~~

 > **NOTE:** For Forgejo 1.19.x, make sure that `forgejo.service` sets `Type=simple`, *not* `Type=notify`!
-> *(There forgejo.service currently available in their main branch sets `Type=notify`, which only
+> *(The forgejo.service currently available in their main branch sets `Type=notify`, which only
-> works with the current development code, not release 1.19.3,
+> works with the current 1.20 development code, not release 1.19.3,
 > [see this bugreport](https://codeberg.org/forgejo/forgejo/issues/777)).*